upb-lea/openmodelica-microgrid-gym/docs/parts/user_guide/Pythoncode.md

         - list of strings: Each string might be a unix-shell style wildcard like "*.i" to match all data series ending with ".i".

+####Setting of v_DC

+The DC Supply Voltage v_DC can be set either directly in the [OpenModelica model](OpenModelica.html#setting-of-v-dc) or via Python.
+ The default value is 1000 V. It can be changed in the environment creation with the line:

+    model_params={'inverter1.v_DC': 700, 'inverter2.v_DC': 500},

+It will be set for every of the three phases of the inverter.
+Take care to set the param for every inverter which should no have the default supply voltage of 1000 V.

 ### Data logging
 To enable logging, the the root logger needs to be initialized in the main function.
 To do so, call: